up42/up42-py/docs/reference/asset-reference.md

 ### get_stac_asset_url()

 The `get_stac_asset_url()` function returns a pre-signed download URL for a STAC asset.
-The generated URL can be used for up to 30 seconds to download the asset without authentication.
+The generated URL can be used for up to 5 minutes to download the asset without authentication.

 ```python
 get_stac_asset_url(stac_asset)